Creamy Peanut Curry

 • Toppings (optional)

-• Roasted peanuts, cilantro, lime
+• Roasted peanuts, coriander, lime

 • Side dish